Talk with Our Team

 shield_locked All Uploads are Secure and Confidential

-Carbon DLS (digital light synthesis) is an industrial 3D printing process that creates functional, end-use parts with mechanically isotropic properties and smooth surface finishes.
-You can choose from both rigid and flexible polyurethane materials to meet your application needs for high impact-resistance components.
+Carbon DLS (digital light synthesis) Is an industrial 3D printing process that produces functional, end-use parts with mechanically isotropic properties and smooth surface finishes.
+It offers a range of rigid and flexible polyurethane materials designed for high-impact resistance and durability to meet your needs.

-- complex designs that are challenging to mould
+- Ideal for complex designs that are difficult to mould

-- need for isotropic mechanical properties and smooth surface finish
+- Provides isotropic mechanical properties and smooth surface finishes

-- production parts in materials comparable to ABS or polycarbonate
+- Produces parts in materials similar to ABS or polycarbonate

 expand_less expand_moreCarbon EPX 82 is a high-strength epoxy-based engineering material with excellent long-term durability and mechanical properties comparable to lightly glass-filled thermoplastics (e.g. 20% GF-PBT, 15% GF-Nylon).